JSarvise/weather-info-tracker/README.md

     Enter a location to fetch current weather or forecast information.
     Save preferred locations for easy future access.

-Contributing

-Contributions are welcome!
-Feel free to submit pull requests or open issues to improve this project.
 License

 This project is licensed under the MIT License.